 What does a typical day on CRLS look like?

 The first half of the trip will vary from the second half.
 During our first five days, students will engage in interactive Spanish classes in the central valley of Costa Rica.
-Classes will run in the afternoons from about 1-5; mornings will be spent engaged in volunteer projects coordinated with our Spanish school.
+Classes will run in the mornings from about 8:30 AM to noon; afternoons will be spent engaged in volunteer projects coordinated with our Spanish school.
 The second half of the trip will be spent primarily at a hostel near Manuel Antonio National Park on the Pacific Ocean.
 Students will learn about local ecology, cook authentic Costa Rican cuisine, and explore waterfalls and swimming holes.
 Students should expect to be up early (around 6:30 a.m.) in order to take advantage of the cooler temperatures in the mornings.

 Where will my child be sleeping at night?

 All accommodations on CRLS will be indoors in hostels.
 Sleeping accommodations are fairly rustic, but students should expect to have a bed with sheets and blankets every night of the trip as well as access to running water and showers on a daily basis.

 How will I communicate with my child while they are on this trip?